 top of page

-Up to 70% of women of reproductive age with PCOS go undiagnosed.
+Up to 70% of women of reproductive age with PMOS (previously PCOS) go undiagnosed.

-PCOS can take many forms, and its exact causes are not yet fully understood.
-However, it is widely believed that a combination of genetic, hormonal, and environmental factors contributes to this disorder.
-One common issue with PCOS is insulin resistance, which affects approximately 70% of women with the condition and can lead to weight gain and difficulty losing weight.
+PMOS can take many forms, and its exact causes are not yet fully understood.
+However, it is widely believed that a combination of genetic, hormonal, metabolic, and environmental factors contributes to this disorder.
+One common issue with PMOS is insulin resistance, which affects approximately 70% of women with the condition and can lead to weight gain and difficulty losing weight.

-Symptoms of PCOS can vary significantly from one individual to another, making diagnosis and management challenging.
+Symptoms of PMOS can vary significantly from one individual to another, making diagnosis and management challenging.
 Some prevalent symptoms include:

 Diagram of the female reproductive system